Hanzhong Campaign: Turn of the tide

-Battle of Han River
+Last stages

-In February 219, Cao Cao personally led an army from Chang'an to Hanzhong Commandery via Xia Valley (斜谷).
+In April 219, Cao Cao personally led an army from Chang'an to Hanzhong Commandery via Xie Valley (斜谷).
 Liu Bei was not worried, as he thought, "Even if Cao Cao came, he cannot do anything.
 I'll definitely take control of the Han River."
-Hence, Liu Bei gathered his forces and put up a firm defence, refusing to engage Cao Cao's army.
-Liu Bei focused on the Fabian strategy from this point forward.
-With each day passing, more and more Cao Cao's soldiers either deserted or died.
+Hence, Liu Bei gathered his forces and put up a firm defence, refusing to engage Cao Cao's army in a major confrontation.
+Liu Bei focused on a war of attrition from this point forward.
+As the months pass by stuck in this deadlock, more and more of Cao Cao's soldiers either died or deserted.

 Later, when Cao Cao's forces were transporting supplies via Beishan (北山), Huang Zhong led a force to rob the enemy's supplies, but had yet to return on time.
 Zhao Yun led ten horsemen out of camp in search of Huang Zhong and encountered Cao Cao's army.
 They were surrounded but Zhao Yun fought his way out and retreated back to camp with the enemy in pursuit.
 Upon reaching camp, Zhao Yun ordered the gates to be opened, flags and banners to be lowered, and the beating of war drums to be stopped.
 Cao Cao's men feared an ambush in the camp and turned back.
 Just then, Zhao Yun ordered his troops to beat the drums loudly and his archers to rain arrows on the enemy.
 Cao Cao's soldiers were thrown into confusion and trampled on each other as they attempted to flee, while many drowned as they tried to escape across the Han River.

-As Cao Cao had been in a standoff against Liu Bei for several months and had been facing serious logistics problem, he eventually gave an order, "chicken rib" (雞肋).
+As Cao Cao's forces had been in a standoff against Liu Bei for several months and had been facing serious logistics problems, he eventually gave an order, "chicken rib" (雞肋).
 No one understood what Cao Cao meant when he said "chicken rib", except his registrar, Yang Xiu.
 Yang Xiu explained that it was a pity to discard a piece of chicken's rib even though it may not have much meat on it.
 This was an analogy to the situation Cao Cao was in: Cao Cao knew that he had little chance of defeating Liu Bei, but felt that it was a pity to abandon Hanzhong Commandery.
+Cao Cao was not pleased with Yang Xiu's explanation and later had him executed.
 By June 219, Cao Cao retreated back to Chang'an and gave up Hanzhong Commandery to Liu Bei.